yotamsali/MinesweeperSolver/README.md

 ```bash
 MinesweeperSolver.exe {level}
 ```
-The parameter level can be either 'beginner', 'intermediate' or 'expert'.
+The parameter level can be either "beginner", "intermediate" or "expert".

-If Minesweeper app is not opened once executing, verify that the 'Minesweeper X.exe' relative path to MinesweeperSolver, is as stated in src/hard_coded_config.h.
+If Minesweeper app is not opened once executing, verify that the "Minesweeper X.exe" relative path to MinesweeperSolver, is as stated in src/hard_coded_config.h.
 Otherwise, change the "MINESWEEPER_PATH" parameter.
-The 'Minesweeper X.exe' exact version is critical for this solver, and it is cloned inside 'minesweeper' directory.
+However, there shouldn't be any problems because game is cloned in the correct version and path.

 ## Design